dotnet/docs-maui/docs/mac-catalyst/includes/update-info-plist.md

 </array>
 ```

-For more information about Mac Catalyst user interface idioms, see [Choose the UI idiom for your Mac Catalyst app](../user-interface-idiom.md).
+For more information about Mac Catalyst user interface idioms, see [Specify the UI idiom for your Mac Catalyst app](../user-interface-idiom.md).

 ### Set the default language and region for the app